 The metamorphosis granted William the constitution to quickly recover from the illness, but also permanently damned him in the eyes of the Griffiths.
 In denial initially, his parents sought medical help to “treat” Junior’s “conditions”.
 But after the horns grew back the third time, it became clear that the “symptoms” were permanent and cannot be reversed.
 At loss and deeply conflicted, the Griffiths were finally driven to disown the boy.
 They smuggled him to the Dallas-Fort Worth megaplex and abandoned him on the the outskirts where SINless metahumans frequent.
 As they expected, Junior was soon picked up by a roaming gang of metahumans.

 Their operations inevitably attracted the attention of CAS authorities — not least from the Confederate DDI, Department of Domestic Investigations.
-To evade their grasp, Rattle and Harriet left the CAS themselves, moving their base to Wichita.
+To evade their grasp, Railway and Harriet left the CAS themselves, moving their base to Wichita.
 Later on, following better opportunities, they moved to Denver, then Cheyenne, and eventually to Seattle.
-There, Rattle came in to work briefly with the go-gang Spikes, while Harriet was able to leverage past contacts to establish herself as a vehicle dealer.
+There, Railway came into work briefly with the go-gang Spikes, while Harriet was able to leverage past contacts to establish herself as a vehicle dealer.
 Parting ways with his old partner, he starts on a new path as a solo runner in the Sprawl’s shadows…

 Narrative Significant Qualities